varshagarla/Metis_LinearRegression_Project/Project_Writeup.md

 _Models_

-Simple linear regression and RidgeCV regression were used before settling on LassoCV forest as the model with strongest cross-validation performance.
+Simple linear regression and RidgeCV regression were used before settling on LassoCV regression as the model with strongest cross-validation performance.

 _Model Evaluation and Selection_